 Our goal is to inspire practitioners to provide the best help they can to those they work with.
 We do this by helping them develop the skills they need and the belief that they can effectively facilitate positive change in others.

-We aim to help individuals and organisations to build on their strengths, enhance their service delivery and improve the outcomes for those that they support.
+We help individuals and organisations to build on their strengths, enhance their service delivery and improve the outcomes for those that they support.

 Soma specialise in working with organisations and individuals who support people with complex needs, particularly problematic drug and alcohol use, offending behaviour, mental health problems, learning disabilities and autistic spectrum conditions.